 In matters surrounding child custody, the court’s priority is the child’s best interest.
 If it can be shown that one spouse was abusive to another, the abuser is usually less likely to obtain custody of the children, even if the children were unaware of the abuse.
 If your spouse has been abusive, the court may prohibit overnight visits, require supervised visitation, and order that all exchanges of the children are conducted in a public place like a police station.
 If the abuse is extreme or your spouse also abused the children, a judge may not allow any visitation at all.
 If you believe your children are at risk, it is vital to have a good child custody lawyer who is well-versed in the law and who will fight to protect your children’s safety.
 Your lawyer can also help you file for a Protection from Abuse order (PFA) for you and your children if necessary.

 Settling a Divorce Out of Court

 Proof of domestic abuse can also give you leverage if an abusive spouse wants to keep their behavior from coming to light in a courtroom.
-A skilled Pennsylvania divorce attorney may be able to negotiate an advantageous settlement without ever having to take your case to trial.
+A skilled divorce attorney in Chester County, PA may be able to negotiate an advantageous settlement without ever having to take your case to trial.